Massachusetts law about utility service

 Utilities advocacy for low-income households, 4th ed.
 National Consumer Law Center, 2019.

-Online version of the 136-page book.
-It covers obtaining service, restoring service, receiving financial aid, forms, and appendices of regulations and procedures.
+This guide covers obtaining service, restoring service, and receiving financial aid.
+It also includes forms and appendices of regulations and procedures.

 Utilities and other benefits, Mass.
 Legal Help.